CodeScop/Oge-Mai-Field-Guide/forestresources.md

   - BC, FB, SC, TT Battles: Alnu (400 words for 1-2)
   - BC Battles: Kaija (240 words for 1), Sacer (120 words for 1), BC Battles: Xuso (450 words for 1-3)
   - FB Battles:  Dandeleon (220 words for 1-2)
-  - SC Battles: Sapilo (450 words, 1 Saliva Vial for 1-2), Sapiti (300 words, 1 Saliva Vial for 1)
+  - SC Battles: Reudod (600 words for 3-5), Sapilo (450 words, 1 Saliva Vial for 1-2), Sapiti (300 words, 1 Saliva Vial for 1), Oncaiii (800 words & 1 Saliva Vial for 2-4)
   - TT Battles: Buhini (150 Words, 1 Nezthai Claw, 2-day Streak for 1-2), Buhovi (650 words, 2 Nezthai Claws, 4-day Streak for 3), Buholi (800 words, 3 Nezthai Claws, 6-day Streak for 1-3)
-  - GL Battles: Night Dandeleon (330 words for 1-2)
+  - GL Battles: Night Dandeleon (330 words for 1-2), Maikile (750 words for 4-7)
   - Anywhere Battles: Vi (5 minutes for 1-4)
 - **Buy:** 8 Coins in Item Shop/Alex's Shop
 - **Sell price:** 2 Coins (DO NOT SELL DO NOT SELL THERE IS NO SUCH THINGS AS TOO MANY LEAVES)